Here are 5 key factors to use in deciding which local water bottle supply company you will rely on:

 Signing up for regular delivery shouldn’t take a week: look for a company that responds to your service request in a reasonable amount of time.
 And if you are doing a one-time delivery, you should be informed of what time of day to expect it to arrive (and it should be there on time.)
 But sometimes, you might want to stop by and pick up water bottles yourself.
 Your water bottle company needs to give you that option, and it should be located conveniently so you don’t have to drive long distances to make the pick-up.

 3. Water Dispenser Options

 The best water bottle companies will carry the most up to date water coolers and dispensers.
 You should find models with 2 or 3 temperature settings (instant hot, cold, or room temperature water.)
-And look for special designing features like LED-lit dispenser nozzles, compact counter top models, no-spill bottles, and more.
+And look for special features like LED-lit dispenser nozzles, compact counter top models, no-spill bottles, and more.

 But also make sure the company will come and install the dispenser and offers ongoing, periodic cleaning and maintenance of water coolers.
 Many don’t have time to worry about cleaning their coolers, and a good water company can simply clean them upon delivery of the new water bottles.

 Also, ask if the prospective water bottle supply company will give you a free water analysis of their water so you can be sure of its quality.
 That shouldn’t be a problem if the company has great water and is knowledgeable of and equipped to test the water.